28 Mar What Is A Blower Motor?(Last Updated On: November 18, 2017)

 When choosing a replacement blower motor for your furnace, it’s best to get an exact replacement unit.
 You can do this by finding the serial number on your blower motor and checking with the manufacturer to see if they have one available.
 If a replacement is not available, you can usually find a universal model that is compatible with your furnace.
 You will need to account for: type of drive, motor diameter, voltage, horsepower, speeds, rotation direction, size of the run capacitor (if required), and mounting method when shopping for a replacement blower motor.

-The best person to help you choose and install the correct blower motor for your home’s heating and cooling system is a qualified HVAC professional.
+A qualified HVAC professional remains the best person to help you install the correct blower motor for your home.

 Blower Motor Maintenance

 One of the most hard-to-miss signs that your blower motor is no longer working is that your furnace is constantly running, but the house still feels cool.
 By properly maintaining your furnace’s blower motor, you can ensure your family’s year-round comfort.
-Before each heating season, ensure that the fan blades are cleaned, the motor belt is checked for wear and tear, and the motor is adequately lubricated.
+Before each heating season, clean the fan blades, check the motor belt for wear and tear and adequately lubricate the motor.

 Even with proper maintenance, there are some issues that can still cause your blower motor to stop working.
-The most common issues are seen with the resistor, fan relay, and climate control switches.
-These can all be evaluated by a qualified HVAC professional.
+For example, common issues involve the resistor, fan relay and climate control switches.
+However, an experienced HVAC professional evaluates and fixes any issues with these components.

-Blower motor failure can also be caused by a bearing wearing out, the motor breaking or wearing out, or the fan cage becoming obstructed.
-The motor itself can become dirty, and should be regularly cleaned.
-Because furnaces are typically installed in basements and laundry rooms, dirt and even small lint particles can make their way into the motor, causing burnouts.
-Obstruction of the blower motor fan cage can be caused by a buildup of dirt, or by debris that has fallen down the ventilation system, or has been placed there by a small animal.
+Blower motor failure also derives from a bearing wearing out, the motor breaking or wearing out, or the fan cage becoming obstructed.
+However, routine maintenance, such as regular cleaning prevents the motor from becoming dirty.
+Frequently, furnaces reside in basements and laundry rooms.
+Therefore, dirt and even small lint particles often make their way into the motor, causing burnouts.
+Also, dirt buildup or debris falling down the ventilation system often cause obstruction of the blower motor fan cage.

 Keeping the blower motor fan cage clean is essential to ensure proper operation of your HVAC system.
 This can easily be completed by a qualified HVAC professional and should be part of your regular annual furnace maintenance.